amsaren/course_materials/Biocontainers_2024/Slides/Buiding_container_images.md

   - Depending on base image system, package managers can be used to install libraries and dependencies (`apt install` , `yum install` etc)
+    - If using package managers you may need to specify `--fakeroot`
+  - Also `--cleanenv` may be needed
   - Installation as per software developer instructions